 There are actually two versions of Khloe’s Wondrous Tails journal.
 There’s one for players who have reached at least level 80, and one for those who haven’t.
 This is because reward options get added, which include high level equipment, high level materia, and the two endgame tomestones: Phantasmagoria and Allegory.

 In addition to the other 9 Seals rewards, you’ll always be awarded half of your current level’s worth of experience for the Job you turn the journal in on.
-This is a significant amount, so I recommend trying not to hand it in while you’re on a level 80 Job.
-You’ll get more benefit the higher level your Job is though, because half a bar is easy to get at low levels, but not so easy in the 70s.
+This is a significant amount, so I recommend trying not to hand it in while you’re on a max level job.
+You’ll get more benefit the higher level your Job is though, because half a bar is easy to get at low levels, but not so easy in those last 10 levels.

 9 Seals Rewards